Adults and their carers at the heart of practice

 • Motivational interviewing techniques to develop a focus on strength-based conversations, so people can tell their story in their own words through the use of open questions to encourage reflection.

-• Family Group Conferencing (FGC) or family-led meetings, to work with families to support them to come to their own solutions to challenging circumstances, based on the model of FGC often found in children’s social work.
+• Developing Family Group Conferencing (FGC) or family-led meetings, to work with families to support them to come to their own solutions to challenging circumstances, based on the model of FGC often found in children’s social work.

 • Making Safeguarding Personal (MSP) with a key set of tools and resources to use in working with people at risk of abuse so that they achieve the outcomes they identify.